 Configuration File.
 This demonstrates how a simple configuration file parsing may be implemented.
 As a side effect, this package also demonstrates how a key-value data structure may be implemented, as well as how the usage of the P.O.S.I.X. libc tsearch functions.

 Instrument Tuner.
 This is a program that generates a tone specified by a chromatic number, relative to 440 Hz, on the command line.
 The source code (this is a very small program) should document how this program is used.
 This program was written mainly to demonstrate how to use `libalsa'.
 However, it is also a useful program for musicians who wish to tune their instruments by ear relative to a known generated tone.

-Guitar Personality.
-This is my music site.
+Music Theory.
+This is my treatise on music theory.